Shade Cloth: Does it Actually Work in the Garden?

 60%-90% To shield humans in extremely hot regions, and may sometimes be used for shade plants Shade-loving crops and ornamental plants such as orchids and ferns

 Many standard crops you plan on growing in your garden this year may benefit from 30%-40% shade cloth.
-Typically cloth in the 80%-90% range is used to shield people, so, for instance, wrapped around an outdoor seating area, but it has been discovered that they can also be used to help grow shade-loving plants in a sunny region.
+Cloth in the 80%-90% range is typically used to shield people (for instance, wrapped around an outdoor seating area), but growers have also discovered that it can help grow shade-loving plants in a sunny region.

 Colored Shade Cloth